 More specialized framing hammers(your other option) have a straight claw designed to wedge in and separate boards more efficiently.
 They are usually heavier and designed for one task: framing buildings.
 Even if you’re a carpenter who frames buildings you’d still need a claw hammer.

-Why we think the Estwing E3-16C is the Best Claw Hammer
+Why I think the Estwing E3-16C is the Best Claw Hammer

 1. Its an Industry Benchmark.
 The amount of tradesmen that are devoted to Estwing is practically cult-like.
 I challenge you to find any reviews of more than 100 people on Amazon, Home Depot or any other hardware site with an overall rating of less than 4.5 stars on this hammer.
 Good luck.